Liu Mancang: Career

 After graduating in 1982, Liu became a grass-roots official.
 In March 1984, he was assigned to the Youth Cadre Department of the Organization Department of the CCP Henan Provincial Committee, ultimately being appointed director in June 1994.

 Liu was appointed head of the Organization Department of the CCP Shangqiu Municipal Committee in March 1996 and was admitted to member of the CCP Shangqiu Municipal Committee, the city's top authority.
 He was named deputy party secretary of Shangqiu in May 1998.
 He became mayor in June 2001, and then party secretary, the top political position in the city, beginning in February 2003.

 Liu rose to become vice governor of Henan in January 2008 and was admitted to member of the CCP Henan Provincial Committee, the province's top authority, in July 2012.
 He was secretary of the Political and Legal Affairs Commission of the CCP Henan Provincial Committee in February 2013, in addition to serving as vice chairperson of Henan Provincial People's Congress since January 2016.

 Downfall

 On 17 October 2024, Liu was placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On 7 April 2025, he was expelled from the CCP.

-In 2025, he was expelled from the CCP.
+On 30 June 2026, Liu was sentenced to life for taking bribery and bribery by taking advantage of influence at Suzhou Intermediate People's Court, Jiangsu.